smartbcity/fixers-d2/README.md

 # D2

-D2 is a module for generating automatic documentation of the SmartB architecture
+D2 is a module for generating automatic documentation of the SmartB architecture.

 ## dokka-storybook-plugin